X Marks the Spot

 “A Cold War thriller that captures the vibe of mid-century NYC.”
 Sam Winchell, Beyond Books

 Late summer, New York City, 1956.
-The Mob on the make and the streets full of menace.
+The Mob on the make.
+The streets full of menace.
 President Eisenhower on his way to Brooklyn for the opening game of the World Series.
 A killer waits in the wings.
-Stan Riddman, a private eye working out of Hell’s Kitchen, scares up the shadows.
+A private eye working out of Hell’s Kitchen scares up the shadows.

 Available on Amazon: https://www.amazon.com/dp/B0CRPSFPKP